Koredotcom/docs/docs/gale/models/custom-models/create-a-custom-model.md

-# Create a custom model
+# Create a Custom Model

 You can create a custom model in the Create a custom model wizard, which involves the following 5 steps: